Syedaaneesa/flexedge/README.md

 - **Optimized performance**
 - **User-friendly content management**

-This project showcases my ability to customize WordPress themes, integrate essential plugins, and design interfaces that reflect the brand while delivering an exceptional user experience.
+This project demonstrates my ability to customize WordPress themes, integrate essential plugins, and design interfaces that align with the brand while delivering an exceptional user experience.
 ---

 ## 🛠️ Tools & Technologies Used